 Results of a pioneering research study, funded by the National Institute of Health Research (NIHR) and led by Professor Gus Gazzard have established the effectiveness of Selective Laser Trabeculoplasty (SLT) as an effective treatment for Glaucoma and Ocular Hypertension (OHT).

-In this video, Professor Gus Gazzard reflects on his pioneering glaucoma research with Selective Laser Trabeculoplasty (SLT)
+In this video, Professor Gus Gazzard reflects on his pioneering glaucoma research with Selective Laser Trabeculoplasty (SLT)o

 If you’d like to know more about this and other treatments available for Glaucoma, or think that you may benefit from a consultation, please get in touch here.